Tarmac Group: Expansion into house construction and contract sectors

 Further acquisitions came during the 1970s and 1980s.
 Permanite, Britain's biggest roofing felt manufacturer, and Limmer, a quoted asphalt company, were both purchased during 1971, while the 1973 purchase of Mitchell Construction (which had foundered on the Kariba Dam) strengthened Tarmac's construction division.
 However, the acquisition which was to radically change the direction of Tarmac was McLean Homes, which was bought at the start of 1974.

 McLean was run by Eric Pountain, a one time estate agent who had sold his own housebuilding business to McLean, later taking over as managing director via a boardroom coup.
 McLean had been bought to strengthen Tarmac's own poorly performing housebuilding division and the enlarged operation, now run by Pountain, was producing around 2,000 houses per year.

+In November 1977, the company's subsidiary, Tarmac International, was awarded a $48 million contract to expand port facilities in Aqaba, Jordan.

 Pountain had ambitions to become a national housebuilder, and by the end of the 1970s, McLean was building 4,000 houses per year and was a substantial contributor to group profits.
 However, there were problems elsewhere in the group.
 In 1976, Tarmac had bought the old established contracting firm of Holland, Hannen & Cubitts; this was followed by contract provisions of £16m in its Nigerian subsidiary.
 The head of the contracting division was dismissed and the finance director resigned.
 The boardroom pressure on Martin increased, and in 1979, he was forced out to be replaced by Eric Pountain as the new group managing director.
 Whereas Martin had created a national roadstone group, Pountain was to create the country's largest housebuilder.

 By the end of the 1980s, British housebuilding was accounting for half of group profits, even though it was not the only activity to have been expanded.
 An alternative profits centre had been built up in North America, starting in 1984 with the staged acquisition of Lone Star Industries; by the end of the decade Tarmac was operating across seven states in the United States.
 Construction in the United Kingdom had also grown and Tarmac was involved in such prestige projects as the Thames Barrier and the Channel Tunnel.